 Agile or iterative methods for project management

 As I've previously described, agile methods help solve a range of traditional IT project problems.
 We should break every IT project into smaller, more manageable pieces.
 We then can adapt for changes at the end of each piece.
 This advice should not, however, imply that we are free to change everything.
-One of the rules of effective agile project management is that we define what will be done in the current piece, then let the team deliver that piece.
+One of the most effective agile project management methods is to define what will be done in the current piece, then let the team deliver that piece.
 If someone changes his mind, we consider those changes when we plan the next piece.

 Agile project management must mitigate risks proactively